kfei/gitlab-auditor/README.md

 ## Apply patches to GitLab services

-To have *gitlab-shell* logging users' ID, we have to patch GitLab, both the Rails application and the SSH shell parts.
+To have *gitlab-shell* logging more users' information, we have to patch GitLab, both the Rails application and the SSH shell parts.

 **Step 1**: [Patch](docs/gitlab-rails.diff?raw=true) GitLab, so that the internal *discover* API can expose users' ID.
 Then run `gitlab-ctl restart` to restart GitLab services.

-**Step 2**: [Patch](docs/gitlab-shell.diff?raw=true) *gitlab-shell* so that it can log users' ID and IP.
+**Step 2**: [Patch](docs/gitlab-shell.diff?raw=true) *gitlab-shell* so that it can log users' name, ID and IP.

 ## Usage